 All of this inevitably begs the question: Does your gecko’s intelligence truly matter in whether or not they are a good pet?

 While the intelligence of your pet is an interesting topic to speculate on, you shouldn’t worry too much about whether or not your leopard gecko is regarded as “dumb” or “smart.”

-Reptile intelligence, particularly the intelligence of your leopard gecko, is a fascinating area of study which has only been more thoroughly researched in very recent years.
+Reptile intelligence, particularly the intelligence of your leopard gecko, is a fascinating area of study that has only been more thoroughly researched in recent years.

-Still, this topic needs much more in-depth research from animal biologists and behavioralists for us to accurately measure the leopard gecko’s intelligence, so in the meantime, don’t feel too bad for your leopard gecko and its tiny brain.
+Still, this topic needs much more in-depth research from animal biologists and behavioralists for us to measure the leopard gecko’s intelligence accurately, so in the meantime, don’t feel too bad for your leopard gecko and its tiny brain.